Give Your Breasts

 - Weight fluctuations

-Mastopexy is completed in a properly equipped and accredited surgery center or at a hospital.
-We will discuss the surgical facility and surgical appointment as part of your consultation.
+Dr. Tag performs mastopexy surgeries in a properly equipped and accredited surgery center or a hospital.
+We’ll discuss the surgical facility and surgical appointment during your consultation.

 - Around the areolas (this incision looks like a donut shape)

 - Around the areolas and vertically downward toward the breast fold (this incision resembles a lollipop shape)

 - Around the areolas, vertically downward to the breast fold as well as horizontally along the breast fold (this incision resembles an anchor)

 Dr. Tag uses these incisions to lift and reshape the tissue that supports the breasts and removes excess skin.
 This will increase the firmness of your breasts and raise their position.
 The nipple and areola are raised, and Dr. Tag may reduce the size if that is part of your treatment plan.

 Once everything is reshaped and looking good, Dr. Tag closes the incisions.
 These incisions will heal into very discreet scars.
 Any vertical incision may be a little more apparent, but they get lighter and flatter over time.

 Breast Lift Recovery

 You should get up and walk around a couple of hours after surgery to promote healthy blood flow.
 You will likely feel sore, and your breasts will be swollen.
 We will prescribe a pain reliever or advise you of an over-the-counter pain reliever to take to help you feel comfortable.

 You should plan to be home for a few days after surgery.
 Many breast lift patients return to work within the same week as surgery, but listen to your body and do what’s right for your recovery.